pertusa/ap/docs/fsl_assignment.md

 Output: Reggaeton
 ```

-> You can find more lyrics examples [in this link](https://www.letras.com/estilos/reggaeton/)
+> You can find more lyrics examples [in this link](https://www.letras.com/)

-The goal is to effective prompts, and check if ordering and balance of the different classes may affect the results.
+The goal is to effective prompts, and check if ordering of the samples and balance of the classes may affect the results.
 For our few-shot scenario, try with \(N=6\) labeled samples for each of the 2 classes.

 Once done, please submit a PDF file (via Moodle) with the experiments you made and the conclusions.